own: empowering consumers of menstrual products.

 A mobile app prototype

-Prototyped the in-store retail customer experience, including cardboard prototyping & content design
+Prototyped the in-store retail customer experience

 Crafted service blueprints for the in-store and in-app experiences